lauren-homan/logistic_growth/README.md

 where N0 = starting population size, r = growth rate and K = carrying capacity.

-Upon plotting the logistic growth, using these values we obtained from
+Having obtained these values from our initial linear models, we can then plot a graph of logistic growth.

 # 3. Calculating population size at t=4980